 If you’re like many parents around the country, you’re doing your best.
 Trying to make sure that your child or teen is keeping up with their school and making good choices seems like a good thing.
 However, in some situations, doing so can be detrimental to your goals.
 In other words, in trying to keep your teen in school and from doing drugs, you could be encouraging them to act out.
 To learn more about how helicopter parenting can be bad for your teen, contact Stonewater Adolescent Recovery Center today.

 What is Helicopter Parenting?

 “You’re hovering over me!” is an outrage most parents are familiar with.
 Watching a child transition through age is a complicated time for parents.
 Our watchful eyes have to be adjusted.
 We’re no longer there to catch every fall, help with every assignment, and dry every tear.
 For some parents, this results in codependent behavior.
 Others fall into a new and particularly troubling identity: helicopter parents.

 Confronting responsibility for a child’s mental illness is challenging for parents who wanted nothing but the best for their child.
-Healing addiction and family trauma is part of the recovery process.
-Stonewater Adolescent Recovery Center was founded upon the healing experience of recovery as a family.
+Healing substance use and family trauma is part of the recovery process at Stonewater Adolescent Recovery Center.
+We founded our center upon the healing experience of recovery as a family.
 We know it’s possible for everyone to recover.
-Call us today for more information on our treatment programs for adolescent addictions and family therapy programming.
+Call us today for more information on our treatment programs for adolescent substance use and family therapy programming.
 Contact Stonewater Adolescent Recovery Center today to get more information about our residential treatment center.